olofk/fusesoc/doc/source/fusesoc.rst

 with a *.core* suffix.
 Each of these files will be parsed and addded to the in-memory FuseSoC database if they are valid ``.core`` files.

-Once a ``.core`` file is encountered in a directory and successfully parsed, FuseSoC will not search its subdirectories.
 Several ``.core`` files can reside in the same directory and they will all be parsed.

-**Example.** Locations of core description files

-#. library/mor1kx/mor1kx-3.2.core
-#. library/mor1kx/mor1kx.core
-#. cores/uart16550/uart16550.core
-#. de0_nano/de0_nano.core
-#. de0_nano/uart/spi/simple_spi.core

-   *1 and 2 reside in the same directory and are both parsed.
-5 is not parsed since it resides in a subdirectory of 4*

 If several cores with the same VLNV identifier are encountered the latter will replace the former.
-This can be used to override cores in a library with an alternative core in another library by specifying them in a library that will be parsed later, either temporarily by adding ``--cores-root`` to the command-line, or permanently by adding the other library at the end of the ``cores_root`` parameter in the configuration file.
+This can be used to override cores in a library with an alternative core in another library by specifying them in a library that will be parsed later, either temporarily by adding ``--cores-root`` to the command-line, or permanently by adding the other library at the end of fusesoc.conf

 Making changes to cores in a library
 -------------------------------------